Iproiguess/finance_tracker_fyp/README.md

   - Impact on budget remaining amounts
   - Category spending projections
 - Compare current vs. simulated scenarios instantly
+- Forecasting to show 6 months in the future based on average trend on the past 12 months (or available data)
+  - Suggestion to suggest the user to avoid reaching the budget limit too early.

 ### 🔐 **User Authentication**
 - Secure email/password authentication